 In 2008 Steve was named as one of the top 250 advisors in the country by Worth Magazine.

 Steve appeared on CNNfn's show "Open House," hosted by Gerri Willis.
 Steve discussed real estate including home ownership and owning investment properties.

 He is a graduate of Stevens Institute of Technology (Bachelors in Engineering), Rutgers University (MBA, Business) and began his career as an electrical engineer.
 He has received a Masters in Business Administration with a concentration in investments and finance and a Masters of Science in financial planning with concentrations in estate planning and retirement planning.
 In addition to the CFA, Steve is also a Chartered Financial Consultant (ChFC), Chartered Life Underwriter (CLU), and Certified Divorce Financial Analyst (CDFA), and most recently, the Registered Fiduciary (RF™) designation.

 Steve is a member of the National Association of Personal Financial Advisors, (NAPFA).
 NAPFA is the nation's premier organization of Fee-only financial advisors.
 NAPFA members adhere to a strict code of ethics and sign an oath stating they will not accept compensation from any third party and will not accept commissions of any kind.
-Steve presently serves on NAPFA's North East/Mid-Atlantic Region board as president of the region and their Leadersip Development Committee.
+Steve presently serves on NAPFA's North East/Mid-Atlantic Region board as Chair (past President 2012/2013) of the region.
 He is also a member of the CFA Institute (formerly the Association for Investment Management Research.
 (AIMR)), and the New York Society of Securities Analysts (NYSSA).
 Steve's NAPFA Financial Advisor Diagnostic.